GongT/baobao/@idlebox/node/docs/node.api.md

     readonly code: number;
 }

+// Warning: (ae-missing-release-tag) "findBinary" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function findBinary(what: string, pathvar?: PathArray, cwd?: string): string;

 // Warning: (ae-missing-release-tag) "findUpUntil" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)